lofiware/TrelloBackupUtility/README.md

 Built with Python, the tool is cross-platform and ideal for both personal and organizational use.

+Source code or snippits can be provided to Vendors and individuals upon request for security concerns.

+While the source is still under NDA (since partly coded at work... whoops) I do have permission to release the binaries for public use. 😄

 ---

 ## 🎯 Purpose / Use Case